Tim-Brooks/Precipice/README.md

 SubmissionService service = Services.submissionService(name, poolSize, concurrencyLevel);
 ```

-An action submitted to this services is executed in the background on a threadpool associated with the service.
+An action submitted to this service is executed in the background on a threadpool associated with the service.

 ```java
 ResilientAction<Integer> action = new ResilientAction<> {